brendancooley/epbt/epbt.md

 ![Intra and extra-European Union policy barriers to trade.
 Each cell reports the magnitude of the policy barrier each EU importing country (y-axis) imposes on every exporting country (x-axis).
 Barriers toward EU countries are on the left hand side of the solid line.
 Barriers toward non-EU countries are on the right hand side of the solid line.
 BNL is an aggregate of Belgium, Luxembourg, and the Netherlands (Benelux).
 ELL is an aggregate of the Baltic countries: Estonia, Latvia, and Lithuania. \label{fig:hmEUD}](figure/hmEUD-1.pdf)

 Figure \ref{fig:hmEUD} depicts the results of this exercise.^[In Appendix D, I reproduce Figure \ref{fig:hm} with the European Union disaggregated and re-implement K-means clustering, with $K=$ 4.
 The Asian and American blocs remain largely intact.
 The clustering uncovers 2 distinct European blocs -- a Western bloc consisting of Great Britain,France, Germany, and their neighbors as well as an Eatern bloc consisting of mostly post-Cold War EU entrants.
 Interestingly, Russia and Turkey are grouped with the Western bloc, rather than the more geographically proximate Eastern countries.]
 EU policy barriers toward other EU member states are on average 56 percent the size of barriers with non-EU states.^[This comparison was made by taking weighted means of tariff-equivalent policy barriers where the weights are the expenditures on tradable goods of the exporting countries.]
 Barriers are far from nonexistent, however.
-On average, EU countries implement an tariff-equivalent barrier of 69 percent on other EU member states, compared to 119 percent on non-EU states.^[These are unweighted averages of EU member states' TRIs, calculated with respect to EU and non-EU members respectively.]
+On average, EU countries implement a tariff-equivalent barrier of 69 percent on other EU member states, compared to 119 percent on non-EU states.^[These are unweighted averages of EU member states' TRIs, calculated with respect to EU and non-EU members respectively.]
 From the perspective of the model, there remained substantial policy-related trade frictions within the EU in 2011.
 This finding is consistent with the existence of "border effects" within the EU [@Comerford2015].
 Of course, these inferences might be driven by features of the model itself.
 I discuss these limitations in more detail in the paper's conclusion.

 ## Discussion

 In the introduction, I noted that richer countries tend to have higher policy barriers to trade, contrary to their relatively liberal tariff regimes.
-From this fact, some conclude that political institutions in developed countries are more "welfare-concious" than those in their developing counterparts [@Gawande2009; @Gawande2015].
+From this fact, some conclude that political institutions in developed countries are more "welfare-conscious" than those in their developing counterparts [@Gawande2009; @Gawande2015].
 These results are consistent with an alternative approach, emphasizing state capacity, articulated in @Acemoglu2005b, @Rodrik2008, and @Queralt2015.
 Here, tariffs emerge as a "second-best" solution to a revenue-raising problem facing low-capacity governments, which struggle to raise revenue through other channels.
 As capacity grows, governments employ alternative instruments to raise revenues.
 As shown here, these governments do not necessarily become less protectionist in the process.
 In fact, they may become more closed to international trade.

 ![Market access conditions and per capita national income \label{fig:maiGdppc}](figure/maiGdppc-1.pdf)